 thrust washers found in the oil pan.

-view of crankshaft from under vehicle, looking up into
+view of crankshaft from under vehicle, looking up into the crankcase.

 main bearing cap, with worn thrust washer groove.